1dv031/syllabus/seminars/part_2/seminar.md

 * Microprocessor
 * Processor register

-**Operating system**
+##Operating system
 * What is a operating system and how is it related to:
   * Applications?
   * Servers?
   * Services?

-* Describe the difference between these difference operating system
+* Describe the difference between these operating system
   * Windows
   * Linux
   * Mac OS X